 montenegro without a visa

-These receipts are usually given as proof of tax payment.
-But now more often they do not give it.
+These are the kind of receipts usually given as proof of tax payment, but not always.

-Most often travel to Serbia by bus or car.
+• Serbia – Easily accessible by bus or car.

 • Antiques